SheaSmith/discount-detective/README.md

 Discount Detective is a price comparison app for food and other essential products.

 We compare prices from all of the major New Zealand supermarkets, along with a selection of local retailers in some areas.
-Currently the app is only available in Dunedin, although we plan to add support for the bigger supermarkets, and some local shops, in other regions soon.
+Currently the app is available in Dunedin, Whitianga, and Invercargill.

 You can search products, find the lowest prices, both at non-local and local stores and see what local stores have in stock, so you can shop local.
 We also have support for adding items to a